 4. How involved are you with the flow of our wedding day?
 Can you provide posing assistance if needed?

 During your wedding, I watch and listen A LOT.
 I understand that traditional shots are often a must and that sometime I may need to remind you that you haven’t taken a certain posed photo on your shot list with Aunt X, Y, and Z. But for the most part, I usually stay in the shadows without drawing attention to myself during key events.
-I will also assist in posing you for certain shots if needed.
-But most of the time, posing between a bride and groom comes naturally if you can relax and whisper into one anothers ear.
-If you need assistance and feel like it’s just not working, I’ll be happy to provide some tips.
+I will absolutely assist you in posing when it comes to Bridal Party Portraits and Bride and Groom Portraits when needed.
+Smiles come out naturally at weddings, and I want your photos to reflect that, so I may stay back for a moment and let you have some fun.
+You’ll never hear me say the phrase “Now smile and say cheese!” but I’ll definitely step in and give you some guidance if you feel awkward or just don’t know what to do.

 5. Do you have a 2nd photographer or an assistant?